VysotskiVadim/VysotskiVadim.blog/_posts/2019-10-01-generic-programming-part-1-introduction.markdown

 title:  "Generic Programming - Introduction"
 date:   2019-10-01 12:00:00 +0300
 image: https://github.com/VysotskiVadim/VysotskiVadim.github.io/raw/master/assets/Asteracea_poster_3.jpg
+description: "It's easy to understand generic programming, variance, covariance, contravariance by simple examples."
 postImage:
   src: Asteracea_poster_3
   alt: Types of Asteraceaes
 ---

-Generic programming makes developers' life easier by allowing us to write code once and reuse across different types in typesafe manner.
+Generic programming makes developers' life easier by giving us the ability to write code once and reuse it across different types in a typesafe manner.
 The majority of strongly typed languages support generic programming.
-You're probably already familiar with the *generic programming* term, and know that there are some tricky parts, like variance, which is quite hard to understand.
+You're probably already familiar with the *generic programming* term, and know that there are some tricky parts like covariance and contravariance, which is quite complex.
-But you need that understanding to write complex systems like an expert.
+Sounds scary, but these concepts are logical, and it's easy to understand it by simple examples.
+Deep understanding is crucial for complex systems development and gives you an advantage at job interviews.

-It's time to take one step back and start from the very begging to build a proper understanding.
+It's time to take one step back and start from the very begging, to build a proper understanding.
 Don't worry, it won't take long but will be rewarding in your development career.

 You're reading **Part 1 - Introduction**.